 The beauty of this approach is that it produces more intuitive, stable portfolios that reflect both market consensus and your specific insights.

-How the Black-Litterman Model Works
+How the Black-Litterman Model Works: Step by Step

 Let's walk through the mechanics of the Black-Litterman model to understand how it transforms market data and investor views into optimal portfolio weights.

-Starting with Market Equilibrium
+Step 1: Starting with Market Equilibrium

 The model begins by calculating the market portfolio, which represents the aggregate holdings of all investors.
 For a global equity portfolio, this might be weighted by market capitalization.
 U.S. stocks might represent 60% of global equity markets, European stocks 20%, Japanese stocks 10%, and emerging markets 10%.